dedalus94/multinational-retail-data-centralisation/README.md

 # AI Core project - Multinational retail data centralisation

-This project was part of the AI Core bootcamp in Cloud Engineering.
+This project is part of the AI Core bootcamp in Cloud Engineering.
 The goal of the project is to collect data from AWS (S3 and RDS) and create a Postgres SQL database with the data collected.

 The cleaning of the data has been achieved using regular expressions and various pandas methods.

-The cleaned data was stored in a local SQL server Database.
-Datatypes were fixed using an SQL script, as well as minor formatting, column deletions and the create of a star-based schema is also done by the same script.
+The cleaned data has been stored in a local SQL server Database.
+Datatypes were fixed using an SQL script.
+Minor formatting, column deletions and the creation of a star-based schema has also been done by the same script.

 Python concepts used in this project: